 - pass all tests required for licensure in the state where the educator preparation program is headquartered and be eligible for licensure in the state where their educator preparation program is headquartered (actual licensure is not required).

-- Effective for licenses with start date of July 1, 2013, all applicants must pass all tests required for Wisconsin licensure before a license will be issued - see Out-of-State Testing Information and Out-of-State Elementary Education Candidates
+- Effective for licenses with start date of July 1, 2013 or after, all applicants must pass all tests required for Wisconsin licensure before a license will be issued - see Out-of-State Testing Information and Out-of-State Elementary Education Candidates

 - If the same tests are required by both states (Wisconsin and the state where the approved program is headquartered), the applicant must meet the higher of the two states’ passing scores.
 Similar, but not identical, content tests completed in other states will not substitute for Wisconsin-required tests.